tomzacchia/codewars/solutions/4kyu-sudoku-solution-validator.md

 In Sudoku a player wins the game if each row, each column and each subgrid (3x3 grid) contains unique values from 1 to 9.
 The data structure chosing to repesent the board is a 2D array, where the array and all sub arrays have a length of 9.

-Based on the win conditions listed above my approach consisted of the following:
+Based on the win conditions listed above, my approach consisted of the following:
 * Use a functional programming approach to avoid mutating game data
 * Reorganize the data to get all the rows, columns and subgrids for validation
 * Validate that all rows, columns and subgrids contain unique values from 1 to 9